Modular scheduling: Legacy High School

 At Legacy High School in Bismarck, North Dakota, every week consists of 5 days each with their own individual schedules for staff and students which repeat the following week.
 Each day is broken down into twenty-two 20-minute mods during which classes take place.
-Normal academic classes can be between 2-4 mods ranging from 40-80 minutes, which are colloquially called "40s", "60s", and 80s".
+Normal academic classes can be between 2-4 mods ranging from 40 to 80 minutes, which are colloquially called "40s", "60s", and 80s".
 When students have no classes at a given time in their schedule, it is called Saber Time (after the school's mascot), during which students are expected to use the time to study, catch up on homework for classes, or eat lunch.
 Staff at Legacy have similar "prep time" during which they are able to prepare for upcoming classes or grade.

 Legacy has an open campus policy, which allows sophomores and higher to leave the school during their Saber Time, usually to return home for rest or to get food outside of school for lunch.